-- Inmates sentenced to life imprisonment
+- Offenders sentenced to life imprisonment

-- Inmates convicted as a habitual offender
+- Offenders convicted as a habitual offender

-- Inmates who have not served the mandatory time required for parole eligibility for a conviction of robbery or attempted robbery, or carjacking or attempted carjacking with a deadly weapon or drive by shooting
+- Offenders who have not served the mandatory time required for parole eligibility for a conviction of robbery or attempted robbery, or carjacking or attempted carjacking with a deadly weapon or drive by shooting

-- Inmates convicted of a sex crime
+- Offenders convicted of a sex crime

 For more information, contact ERS.